-Papanui Library will be closed from Weds 12 August for earthquake repairs.
+Papanui Library is closed for earthquake repairs.
 It will reopen Mon 12 Oct.
 Holds can be collected from Fendalton Library unless you choose an alternative.

 Browse our lists of new stuff - fiction, non-fiction, CDs, DVDs, kids, teens and more.

-Papanui Library will be closed for repairs from Wednesday 12 August 2015.
+Papanui Library is closed for earthquake repairs.
 It is scheduled to reopen Monday 12 October 2015.

 Visit CINCH, a one-stop online community directory with thousands of community organisations, clubs and continuing education providers.